truzo/tomango-2018/site/content/is/liam-cornford.md

 He works alongside our Creative Director Mike on both web and print campaigns for our clients.
 With experience in print, website design and photography, he's a strong multi-discipline designer and natural strategist.

 ## What’s your perfect breakfast?
-Smashed Avocado, 2 Poached Eggs, Maple Syrup Bacon (Thick Cut) on Sourdough Toast
+Smashed avocado, two poached eggs, maple syrup bacon (thick cut) on sourdough toast.

 ## Favourite sandwich filling?
-Coronation Chicken
+Coronation Chicken.

 ## Favourite film, TV programme, book?
 Film: The Batman Trilogy by Christopher Nolan.
 TV programme: Madmen.
 Book: The World of Cycling According to G by Geraint Thomas.